EA Sports UFC: Gameplay

-Development
+Development and release

 Conflict originally arose between UFC president Dana White and Electronic Arts, when the UFC approached EA Sports to develop a UFC video game and EA refused.
-The UFC then turned to developer THQ to develop UFC titles.
+The UFC then turned to publisher THQ to develop UFC titles with Yuke's.
 THQ's UFC 2009 Undisputed shipped approximately 2 million copies.
 With the success of the series, THQ quickly began working on a sequel, UFC Undisputed 2010, and followed this release with UFC Undisputed 3 in 2012.

 With the growing popularity of MMA (the UFC banner particularly) and THQ's success, Electronic Arts began working on EA Sports MMA, featuring UFC's then promotional rival, Strikeforce.
 After the closing of THQ, Electronic Arts announced a "multi-year, multi-product" partnership with the Ultimate Fighting Championship at the Electronic Entertainment Expo 2012.
 THQ reported that the publishing rights were purchased by EA Sports for an "undisclosed cash payment".
 The first gameplay for the game was shown at the Xbox One reveal event in a trailer by EA Sports.
 The game is one of the first to run Electronic Arts's Ignite engine.

 As a result of the new project, Electronic Arts put its Fight Night boxing franchise on hold.
 The company said that the decision was based primarily on its perception that the UFC has greater international prominence, although EA Sports did offer that the boxing series could potentially return.
 The Fight Night team (EA Canada) became the UFC team.

+A playable demo was released on the PlayStation Network and Xbox Marketplace on June 3, 2014, with cover athletes Jon "Bones" Jones and Alexander "The Mauler" Gustafsson as playable fighters, with the full game releasing two weeks later on June 17.
+A free-to-play mobile version of the game was released for iOS and Android devices on April 21, 2015.